Vichithra

-Vichithra is an Indian actress who has predominantly appeared in Tamil films.
-She has also appeared in a few Telugu, Malayalam and Kannada films.
+Vichitra is an Indian actress who has predominantly appeared in Tamil-language films.
+She has also appeared in a few Telugu-language, Malayalam and Kannada films.

 Career

-Her breakthrough came in the form of a glamorous role in Selva's Thalaivasal (1992), where she played a character known as 'Madippu' Hamsa.
+Her breakthrough came in the form of a glamorous role in Selva's Thalaivasal (1992), where she played 'Madippu' Hamsa.
 She has appeared in supporting roles, notably in Rasigan (1994), Muthu (1995) and Suyamvaram (1999).
 She briefly forayed into a career in television, playing a leading role in the drama Maami Chinna Maami.
-She has settled in Pune after marriage and has retired from films.
+She has settled in Pune after marriage and has retired from films however she still remained active in television.

 Personal life

-She is the daughter of actor Williams and Mary Vasantha, and has two sisters and a brother.
+She is the daughter of actor Williams and Mary Vasantha (Vijaya), and has two sisters and a brother.
 Her father was murdered during a robbery incident in September 2011.